phazelift/words.js/README.md

 var Strings= Words.Strings;
 ```
 ___

-types.js, strings.js and words.js are a very powerful set of building blocks that can make the life of a Javascript
-developer much more pleasant and bug free IMHO.

 All input and output is type save; you can throw in any type and still get a string if the expected output is of
 type `<string>`.
 If any method receives an argument of a type it cannot process, the argument will simply be ignored.